Become an Entertainment Lawyer: Education and Career Roadmap

 Step 1: Earn a Bachelor's Degree

-Before they can apply to law school, aspiring lawyers need to complete a bachelor's degree program.
+Before applying to law school, aspiring lawyers need to complete a bachelor's degree program.
 The American Bar Association recommends picking whatever major will challenge and inspire future law students to do their best.
-However, there are particular skills that lawyers need, such as being able to research, analyze, speak and write well.
-So taking classes that help develop those skills could be especially useful.
+There are particular skills that lawyers need, such as being able to research, analyze, speak and write well, so taking classes that help develop those skills could be especially useful.
 Relevant fields include English, economics, political science, history, math and public speaking.

 - Begin learning about the entertainment industry.
 Courses in film studies, cultural studies, communications, literature and music departments can provide insight into how the creative industries have evolved and currently function, along with honing appreciation for the arts themselves.